 We now know that Nicki Sharp is the culinary talent behind 4 Little Piggies.
 Born on the west coast of Tasmania, Nicki lived in Zeehan until she was nine, then moved with her family to Devonport.
 She was taught to cook by her mum, and those early years led to a permanent interest in baking.
 Nicki’s mum now lives at Clarence Point in the Tamar Valley region (across the Tamar River from George Town) and has been baking Christmas puddings for 4 Little Piggies this year.

 Nicki met her husband Nathan (who originally hails from Hobart) in Strahan, where the pair lived for a few years before settling in Devonport.
-Nicki worked as a medical receptionist until she and hubby had children… four of them: Max, Ayla, Mylo & Noah.
+Nicki worked as a medical receptionist until she and hubby had children… four of them!

 And there you have the inspiration for the business name.
 Her very own 4 little piggies!
-Obviously said in jest, because as you can see, the kids are simply gorgeous.
+Obviously said in jest, because the kids are simply gorgeous.
 The eldest “piggie” is ten and the youngest is just three, so Nicki is clearly a super-mum who can tackle multiple jobs at once.

 The inspiration to start 4 Little Piggies came early this year.
 Knowing she was a whiz in the kitchen, friends asked Nicki to make their wedding cake.
 Nicki took the responsibility on board, and began a baking research mission.
 The whole experience reinforced her love of cooking and in particular, a passion for making cupcakes.